jackbayliss/react-native-nfc-card-reader/README.md

 `cardType` -> Provides the type of the card scanned.
 `cardNumber` -> Provides the full card number scanned.
 `expiryDate` -> Providers the expiry date of the card scanned.

+### Example App
+You can find the sample app [here](https://github.com/jackbayliss/react-native-nfc-card-reader-sample)

 # Contributing
 I am by no means an Android developer, but saw this as a huge thing no one had produced for React Native.
 So, if you can expand or improve on my basic implementation feel free to create a pull request.